Genez-io/genezio-landing-page/deployment-platform/content/posts/chatbots_to_autonomous_ai_agents_in_customer_experience.md

 ### Fourth Generation: LLM-Powered Autonomous AI Agents

-With the introduction of Large Language Models (LLMs) like GPT-4, Claude, and Gemini, we entered the current generation of customer experience automation: autonomous AI agents.
+With the introduction of Large Language Models (LLMs) like GPT-4, Claude, and Gemini, we entered the current generation of customer experience automation: {{< external-link link="https://genezio.com/deployment-platform/blog/understanding-ai-agents-101/" >}}autonomous AI agents{{< /external-link >}}.
 These systems leverage the immense knowledge and reasoning capabilities of foundation models combined with specialized components for task execution.

 Defining characteristics of autonomous AI agents:
 - **Foundation model intelligence**: Built on LLMs with billions of parameters